pauldevelopai/mediamap/QUICK_START.md

 ---

 **Ready to deploy?
-Choose your path and let's get MediaMap running on AWS! 🚀**
+Choose your path and let's get DataSafe running on AWS! 🚀**